BoreaRL: A Multi-Objective Reinforcement Learning Environment for Climate-Adaptive Boreal Forest Management: Experiments

-Given that thaw rewards are harder to learn (Section \ref{sec:thaw_hard}) and are majorly influenced by chosen sites (see Appendix \ref{app:site_influence_analysis}; Fig. \ref{fig:site_influence_panel}), we wanted to check the impact of naive curriculum learning and simple site selection.
-To do so, we implement adaptive episode selection curriculum learning.
+Given that thaw rewards are harder to learn (Section \ref{sec:thaw_hard}) and are majorly influenced by chosen sites (see Appendix \ref{app:site_influence_analysis}; Fig. \ref{fig:site_influence_panel}), we wanted to check the impact simple site selection.
+To do so, we implement adaptive episode selection.
+Our Curriculum baseline allows the agent to ignore these destabilizing sites, and consolidate its policy on a ``safer" subset (see Table \ref{tab:curriculum_stats}).

 \paragraph{Curriculum PPO (Adaptive Episode Selection):} Curriculum PPO implements a two-level decision process that combines episode selection with action selection.
+Like the other baselines, Curriculum PPO is also preference-conditioned (the preference weight $\lambda$ is included in the observation space), but differs in its training mechanism through adaptive episode selection.
 The agent first decides whether to train on a given episode using a curriculum selection network $f_\phi(o_{site}) \rightarrow [0,1]$ that evaluates the episode's potential learning value based on site characteristics.
 Episodes are selected based on an adaptive threshold, and then they proceed with standard PPO action selection.
 The combined objective is: